-After Action Review Process
+After Action Review Process for Emergencies

 The after action review process is a critical part of the iterative cycle of emergency management and serves to provide a quality improvement process relating to emergency management activities.
 The process also serves to recognize the efforts of those involved in the event while avoiding the placement of blame on individuals or organisations.

 Debriefs are an excellent way to collect current and relevant information and to capture operational opportunities for future events.
-Debriefs help improve coordination and communication amongst all stakeholders and contribute to more effective emergency management operations and activities.
+Debriefs help improve coordination and communication with all stakeholders and contribute to more effective emergency management operations and activities.

 The facilitated debrief session is part of a formal debrief process and occurs after the event is over and personnel and facilities have been demobilized.
 Common elements of an effective debriefing include: